zenml-io/zenml-projects/end-to-end-computer-vision/README.md

 2) Set up a bucket in GCP to persist your training data

-3) Set up a bucket to use as artifact store within ZenML Learn how to set up a GCP artifact store stack component within zenml [here](https://docs.zenml.io/stack-components/artifact-stores)
+3) Set up a bucket to use as artifact store within ZenML Learn how to set up a GCP artifact store stack component within ZenML [here](https://docs.zenml.io/stack-components/artifact-stores)
 4) Set up Vertex for pipeline orchestration
 Learn how to set up a Vertex orchestrator stack component within zenml